 Keeping you Safe

 All effort is being made to keep you safe at your appointment.
 I will continue as always to use hand sanitiser with every patient.
 I am regularly disinfecting contact surfaces (chairs, pens, door handles etc), and I have removed all unnecessary items to reduce contact points.
-All towels and pillows are covered with disposable covers which are changed after every patient.
 Wherever possible I am spacing appointments with a gap between to reduce contact between the person departing and the person arriving and allow time for a deeper clean.

 Please make it mutual!
 If you are sick, please stay at home.
 Use the hand sanitiser provided in the waiting room on arrival and departure.
 Paper towels are provided in the toilet for drying hands.
 Please observe proper hand-washing technique.
 A poster is provided that demonstrates proper technique.